 Nick has counseled and represented individuals and institutions in state and federal courts in jurisdictions throughout the United States.
-He is experienced with a wide array of industries, including financial services, and manufacturing, among many others.
-Mid-market and Fortune 500 companies have relied upon Nick’s judgment and commitment to protecting their interests.
-His cases range in size, value and complexity from several hundred thousand dollars, to multi-billion-dollar claims that have a direct and profound impact on his client’s bottom line and market position.
+He has experience in a wide array of industries, including financial services, and manufacturing, among many others.
+His cases range in size, value and complexity from several hundred thousand dollars, to multi-billion dollar claims that have a direct and profound impact on his client’s bottom line and market position.

-Nick also currently serves as chairman of the firm’s ethics and professional responsibility committee.
-A prolific author, Nick writes on e-discovery and professional responsibility-related topics.
+Nick also currently serves as firm counsel for Kelley Drye and chairman of the firm’s ethics and professional responsibility committee.
+Nick also frequently writes on e-discovery and professional responsibility-related topics.